Chinese regulators urge more prudent IPO pricing after market debut flops - NewsBreak

 Most of this year's new listings that fell below their IPO price are traded on STAR and ChiNext, reflecting both bearish investor sentiment and poor pricing skills of Chinese underwriters.

-Among the worst performers this year, chipmaker Vanchip Tianjin Technology Co plunged 36% on its first day of trading, while electronics maker Rigol Technologies tumbled 35%.
+Among the worst performers this year, chipmaker Vanchip Tianjin Technology Co (688153.SS) plunged 36% on its first day of trading, while electronics maker Rigol Technologies (688337.SS) tumbled 35%.

 Prior to the reform, nearly all IPOs were subject to a pricing cap imposed by regulators - a ceiling that tended to ensure new floats a hefty 44% jump on their debut, the maximum allowed.